"This Is Houston" at the TX Contemporary

 Fine Arts, Pattern Design, Print Design

 The Beauty Box is an outdoor public installation illuminating a particular time in an average Third Ward home prior to integration.
-The project will transform an abandoned portion of a building into an installation and gallery space where artist talks, round table discussions, and other public events will be held.
+The project transformed an abandoned portion of a building into an installation and gallery space where artist talks, round table discussions, and other public events were held.

 Architecture, Fine Arts, Interior Design